micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-29-rashi_en.md

 ### passuk 24

 ### passuk 25
 <b>When it was morning, behold it was Leah!</b> But, during the night she was not Leah!
-For Yaakov had given Rochel [certain] signs and when Rochel saw that Leah was being brought to him she thought: “My sister may now be humiliated,” [whereupon] she readily transmitted those signs to her.
+For Yaakov had given Rachel [certain] signs and when Rachel saw that Leah was being brought to him she thought: “My sister may now be humiliated,” [whereupon] she readily transmitted those signs to her.

 ### passuk 26